Err0-io/err0agent/README.md

 [![asciicast](https://asciinema.org/a/557983.svg)](https://asciinema.org/a/557983)

-When you're ready to use this in production why not create an err0 account, you can make a detailed configuration for the agent on our platform and of course manage knowledge around your error codes.
+When you're ready to use this in production why not <a href="https://bit.ly/3PJoFaw">create an err0 account</a>, you can make a detailed configuration for the agent on our platform and of course manage knowledge around your error codes.

 ### Full mode